ast-grep/ast-grep.github.io/website/guide/rule-config/utility-rule.md

 # Reusing Rule as Utility

 ast-grep chooses to use YAML for rule representation.
-While this decision makes writing rule easier, it does impose some limitation on the rule authoring.
+While this decision makes writing rules easier, it does impose some limitations on the rule authoring.
-One of the limitation is that rule object cannot be reused.
+One of the limitations is that rule objects cannot be reused.
 Let's see an example.

 Suppose we want to match all literal values in JavaScript.
 We will need to match these kinds: